bolonio/adrianbolonio/blog/accessibility-github-actions.md

 ---
 title: Automating the accessibility tests of your source code with GitHub Actions
 description: Automating your accessibility tests with libraries like axe, pa11y, lighthouse, or unit tests directly in your GitHub repository is really easy with GitHub Actions.
-But first, let's define what GitHub Actions are and their workflows.
 locale: en
 image: intro.png
 imageAlt: A decorative image with the quote "Automating the accessibility tests of your source code with GitHub Actions"